-The law states that actual notice is presumed when notice was sent in accordance with law.
+The law states that actual notice is presumed when the notice was sent in accordance with the law.
 Texas Transportation Code § Section 521.341 establishes that a license is automatically suspended on final conviction of the license holder of:

 - Criminally negligent homicide under Texas Penal Code § 19.05 committed as a result of the alleged holder’s criminally negligent operation of a motor vehicle